 It depends how far south you are traveling.
 50kms southnof crossing the border you have the best lobster with beans.
 Enjoy with a white wine from the region.

 Ensenada: Visit the best wine country in Mexico @ valle de guadalupe (30kms east of Ensenada).
 Stay at a B&B. In Ensenada stop for fish tacos.
 The best are at the corner of 5th street and Espinoza.
 Go to Hussong's cantina.
 Visit the Riviera convention center.
 There is a samall museum of Baja there.
 Go south to La Bufadora (32kms from Ensenada).

 Travel south to San Quintin and enjoy big chocolata clams coktail.
 Going to El Rosario stop at the National Dinosaurius Park where there is a fossil forest.

 If you want beaches, east of Ensenada is San Felipe.
 Just ate the begining of the Sea of Cortez.
 Want forests?
 Sierra de San Pedro Martir at the middle of the peninsula.
 Devil's pesk is the highest mountain in Baja where you can see both seas....

 Many and safe trips.
 Just expext some friendly military chechpoints.
 Nothing to worry about.

 Again, how far you are going?
-Baja is larger that Italy!! almost 5 years ago
+Baja is larger that Italy!! about 5 years ago